amadeus4dev/data-collection/README.md

 - The content of `Hotel Search` comes directly from the hotel providers, so the content might change dynamically.

-- The Points Of Interest API has data for `Barcelona` in test.
+- The Points Of Interest API has data for the [following cities](data/pois.md) in test.